light gray lines

 Helpful practices:

-- Set migration goals to guide your decisions.
-For example, you can prioritize specific workloads for migration to Google’s scalable infrastructure to reduce maintenance costs.
+• Set migration goals to guide your decisions.
+For example, prioritize specific workloads for migration to Google’s scalable infrastructure to reduce maintenance costs.

 The golden rule is to start the migration with cloud-ready assets with minimal dependencies.
 Prioritize these for pilot testing to learn more about the process, which you’ll need for more complex workloads.